Hochschild dimensions of tilting objects: Generation time for tilting objects

 \begin{remark} The lemma above can also be realized in two other ways.
 Firstly, as a more direct application of Theorem~\ref{thm:stackbound}.
 The relevant computations of cohomology can be found in Theorem $8.1$ of \cite{AZ}, see also the discussion in Section $2$ of \cite{AKO}.
-Secondly, let $\mu_{r}$ denote the group of $r^{th}$ roots of unity and consider the diagonal action of $G := \mu_{a_0} \times \dots \times \mu_{a_n}$ on $\P^n$.
-One verifies that the terms of the Beilinson resolution have a natural $\Delta G$-equivariant structure such that the morphisms are $\Delta G$ invariant, see \cite{Ka}.
-Hence the category of $G$-equivariant sheaves on $\P^n$, which is equivalent to $\emph{D}^{\emph{b}}_{\emph{coh}}(\P(a_0,\ldots,a_n))$, has an $n$-step generator. \end{remark}
+Secondly, let $\mu_{r}$ denote the group of $r^{th}$ roots of unity and consider the natural action of $G := \mu_{a_0} \times \dots \times \mu_{a_n}$ on $\P^n$.
+One verifies that the terms of the Beilinson resolution have a natural $G$-equivariant structure such that the morphisms are $G$-invariant, see \cite{Ka}.
+Hence the category of $G$-equivariant sheaves on $\P^n$, which is equivalent to $\emph{D}^{\emph{b}}_{\emph{coh}}(\P(a_0,\ldots,a_n))$, has a generator of generation time $n$.
+Either of these methods work over any field of characteristic zero. \end{remark}